AmbireTech/adex-protocol/README.md

 Ultimately, the raw resource the publisher provides is impressions, and the conversion rate of the ad depends mostly on the advertiser.

-#### Analytics
+#### Analytical reports

-The validators of an OUTPACE channel are usually two instances of the smart platform software: one represents the advertiser, and the other represents multiple publishers.
+The validators of an OUTPACE channel are usually two instances of the platform: one represents the advertiser, and the other represents multiple publishers.

-This means they receive all the data related to this OUTPACE channel, therefore allowing them to aggregate it into useful reports.
+This means they receive all the data related to this OUTPACE channel, therefore allowing them to aggregate it into useful reports (via the `adex-reports-worker` component).

 This architecture ensures that both parties get their analytics reports by aggregating the data directly from the users, which ensures reporting transparency.